piopedre/hospital-service-application/README.md

 ## Description

 This project is a service application built using JavaScript technologies.
 It utilizes the React framework for the frontend, MongoDB for database management, and Express.js for server-side operations.
-The application aims to provide [brief description of what the application does].
+The application aims to provide enable health professionals render patient services efficiently and effectively.